oauthstuff/draft-oauth-par/main.md

 For an error the authorization server sets an appropriate HTTP status code and MAY include additional error parameters in the entity-body of the HTTP response using the format specified for the token endpoint in Section 5.2 of [@!RFC6749].

 If the authorization server sets an error code, it SHOULD be one of the defined codes for the token endpoint in Section 5.2 or for the authorization endpoint in Sections 4.1.2.1 and 4.2.2.1 of [@!RFC6749], or by an OAuth extension if one is involved in the initial processing of authorization request that was pushed.
 Since initial processing of the pushed authorisation request doesn't involve resource owner interaction, error codes related to user interaction, such as `consent_required` defined by [@!OIDC], are not returned.

+If the authorization server or the client's policy require use of request objects only at the pushed authorization endpoint, the authorization server will return a HTTP status code 400 along with the error `invalid_request`.

 In addition to the error codes above, the pushed authorization request endpoint specifies use of the following HTTP status codes: